 Take a stroll down memory lane at one of Greater Palm Springs’ many vintage shops.
 From home décor to clothing, these shops offer a fun look at midcentury style.
-Start your exploration on Palm Canyon Drive in Palm Springs and on Perez Road in Cathedral City.
+Must-visits include Palm Canyon Drive in Palm Springs and Perez Road in Cathedral City.

 26. Faye Sarkowsky Sculpture Garden

 Surround yourself with lush desert landscaping and incredible artwork at the Faye Sarkowsky Sculpture Garden at the Palm Springs Art Museum’s Palm Desert location.
-The garden is open year-round.
+The four-acre garden features 10 sculptures and is open year-round.

 27. Sunday Polo

 Experience the thrills of this historic game at Empire Polo Club and Eldorado Polo Club, two beautiful grounds in Indio that host polo matches from January through April.
 Spectating is free, so pack a polo picnic and make it an afternoon to remember.

 Stay chill all summer long with free movie screenings at ARRIVE Palm Springs (21+).
 Films featured this summer are Austin Powers, Risky Business, Grease, and The Big Lebowski.